-Coming from the UK system, many things “surprised” me a little about driving in Vienna.
-Enjoy some tips for a safer and more enjoyable road experience, many of which I learned the hard way…
+Coming from the UK system, many things “surprised” me a little about driving a car in Vienna.
+Enjoy some extra tips for a safer and more enjoyable road experience, many of which I learned the hard way…

 1. Respect trams

 Worship trams.
 Respect them as the Gods of the road.
+Ask for their blessing on entering your vehicle.
 And, most importantly, don’t get in their way.

-Trams are subject to different road rules – they’re not obliged to stop at zebra crossings, for example, if someone’s waiting to cross.
-And you can assume they always have priority, whichever direction they’re coming from.
+Trams are subject to different road rules: they have no obligation to stop at zebra crossings, for example, if someone’s waiting to cross.
+And you can assume they have priority, whichever direction they’re coming from.

 You might find yourself on a bit of road between a tram line and its tram stop.
 Which means people leaving or boarding the tram need to cross your lane to do so.